acolter/elections/dailykos/README.md

 ## Script

-ohio_tidy.R takes the raw data from the precinct-level results for statewide offices and general assembly, imports them into R, and transforms them into a tidy data subset.
+# ohio_tidy.R

+Takes the raw data from the precinct-level results for statewide offices and general assembly, imports them into R, and transforms them into a tidy data subset.
 The script performs the following operations:

 1. Labels the statewide data set with descriptive variable names.
 2. Extracts county names, precinct names and vote totals by candidate and office.